World Series of Fighting 3: Fitch vs. Burkman

 World Series of Fighting 3: Fitch vs. Burkman was a mixed martial arts event held on June 14, 2013 in Las Vegas.

 Background

-Tyrone Spong was scheduled to make his second appearance for the promotion at this event in a match against Angel DeAnda.
+Tyrone Spong was scheduled to make his second appearance for promotion at this event in a match against Angel DeAnda.
 However, on May 1, it was announced that he had been pulled from the card due to visa issues.

 A match between Rolles Gracie and Dave Huckaba was supposed to be on the main card, but Gracie was forced out due to injury and the fight was cancelled.

 Jeff Smith also replaced an injured Chris Greutzemacher on the preliminary card.